 Taylor English allows its attorneys the flexibility to deal with client problems in a cost-effective manner.
 We treat our clients the way we would want to be treated under the same circumstances.

 Vivian Hoard is a tax attorney based in Atlanta, Georgia.
 She helps solve complex tax controversy issues for both individual and business clients.
 By focusing her practice on civil and criminal tax controversy, tax litigation, whistleblower claims and voluntary offshore disclosures, Ms. Hoard has become a leader in the tax field.
-She has successfully represented individuals, small businesses and their owners, publicly traded companies, professional athletes and their agents, entertainers, lawyers and accountants.
+She has successfully represented individuals, small and mid-sized businesses and their owners, publicly traded companies, professional athletes and their agents, entertainers, lawyers and accountants.
 Frequently selected as one of Georgia Trend's Legal Elite and ranked AV Preeminent, she writes and presents on current issues and changes within tax law.

 Ms. Hoard regularly consults with accounting firms during audits to help them and their clients understand their procedural options for resolving disputes at the lowest level possible.
 If the accountant is unable to resolve the matter, Ms. Hoard will assist the taxpayer and accountant with Internal Revenue Service (IRS) appeals and at the U.S. Tax Court or U.S. District Court.
 Most cases are successfully settled.
 Occasionally a case presenting a unique legal issue or an unresolved fact pattern must be tried.

 Ms. Hoard has successfully settled or tried civil tax controversies involving many varied tax issues, including tax shelter/sham transactions, conservation easements, family limited partnerships, excise taxes, passive loss issues, the civil fraud penalty, hobby loss issues, worker classification, trust fund liability, innocent spouse claims and much more.
 Ms. Hoard also has successfully represented taxpayers voluntarily disclosing offshore accounts and taxpayers targeted for criminal prosecution.